 Productivity – This refers to the amount of products made per unit of time per unit of reactor volume.
 The higher the productivity, the smaller the reactor volume and FT catalyst volume, for a given throughput.

 EFT has accumulated over 500,000 hours of catalyst performance data.
 Our database of proprietary FT catalysts, some with multiple runs of 5,000 to 25,000+ hours, has demonstrated performance that meets or exceeds our targeted objectives.
 This database also demonstrates not only initial or “start of run” performance but also transient responses to upset conditions as well as rejuvenations and regenerations over the catalyst life cycle and end of run performance.
-Validation of these procedures is an essential part of commercializing the technology.
+This database is critical for the validation of operating procedures which is an essential part of commercializing the technology.

 A key operating issue (and cost) with all FT catalysts is how often the catalyst must be regenerated and what conditions are required to accomplish the regeneration.
 EFT has committed thousands of hours of development and testing to improve catalyst regeneration procedures.
 EFT’s FT catalysts have demonstrated continuous runs of 1 year without regeneration making it possible to schedule regeneration with annual plant downtime for routine maintenance.
 More important, the catalyst can be regenerated “in situ” at low temperatures.
 EFT Has a patented process to optimize activation and regeneration of an FT catalyst.